arvigeus/AZ-204/Topics/CosmoDB.md

 Azure Cosmos DB employs partitioning to efficiently distribute and manage data across multiple machines or regions.
 This technique enhances performance by providing high throughput and low latency.
 It also offers the flexibility to scale storage capacity and throughput independently.

 - **Partition Key**: This is a specific property in your data that Cosmos DB uses to distribute the data across multiple partitions.
 Selecting an optimal partition key is a critical decision for the performance and scalability of a Cosmos DB.
-A well-chosen partition key evenly disperses the workload across all partitions, thereby avoiding 'hot' partitions that could become a performance bottleneck.
+It's the best practice to have a partition key with many distinct values, such as hundreds or thousands.
+A well-chosen partition key evenly disperses the workload across all partitions, thereby avoiding _'hot' partitions_ (imbalance of logical partitions, where some logical partitions are very large and some are very small which does not allow Azure Cosmos DB to scale) that could become a performance bottleneck.
 They can be _string_ value only.

 - **Logical Partitions**: Each logical partition comprises a set of items sharing the same partition key value.
 Cosmos DB uses logical partitions to organize data, which enables rapid and efficient query processing and transaction management.
 Each logical partition can store up to 20 GB of data and can serve up to 10,000 RU/s.